-For the tenth film in a straight-to-video horror franchise, Runaway is a surprisingly competent film on most technical levels.
-It’s a huge step up from some of the more recent Children of the Corn sequels and a much better effort than the recent Hellraiser: Judgment.
+For the tenth movie in a straight-to-video horror franchise, Runaway is a surprisingly competent film on most technical levels.
+Certainly, it’s a huge step up from recent Children of the Corn sequels.
+It’s also a much better effort than the recent Hellraiser: Judgment.
 Both the cinematography and picture quality are well-done for a low-budget horror film.
 Director John Gulager films the action and violence clearly with no shaky cam anywhere to be seen.
 There are some nice long camera shots of desolate highways that emphasize Ruth’s isolation.

 For the tenth film in a straight-to-video horror franchise, Runaway is a surprisingly competent film on most technical levels.

-While its an ambitious direction, Runaway is undermined by poor pacing, a lack of scares, and a convoluted twist.
+While its an ambitious direction, poor pacing, a lack of scares, and convoluted twist undermine Runaway.

 All in all, Children of the Corn: Runaway is much better than it had any right to be as the tenth film in a straight-to-video horror franchise.
 There’s a bit of a midnight movie vibe to the sequel that, along with competent filmmaking, elevates above all of the other sequels.
 No one asked for any of the sequels to Children of the Corn, but this entry probably deserved to be considered the best one since the original.
 It’s not likely to convince anyone to make another sequel but Runaway may offer horror fans a decent low-budget option for late-night viewing.